Russia requires Tinder to provide data on its users

-MOSCOW — Russia’s communications regulator says that Tinder is now required to provide user data to Russian intelligence agencies.
+MOSCOW — Dating app Tinder is now required to provide user data to Russian intelligence agencies, the country’s communications regulator said Monday.

-The Russian Communications Oversight Agency published a new list of online services operating in Russia that are required to provide user data on demand to Russian authorities, including the FSB security agency.
+The app was included on a new list of online services operating in Russia that are required to provide user data on demand to Russian authorities, including the FSB security agency.

-Russia adopted a flurry of legislation in recent years meant to tighten control over online activity.
+Russia adopted a flurry of legislation in recent years tightening control over online activity.
+Among other things, Internet companies are required to store six months’ worth of user data and be ready to hand them over to authorities.

 Russian authorities last year issued an order to ban messaging app Telegram after it refused to provide the user data as required by the Russian law.